Gering wrestlers top Ogallala

 “We did pretty good.
 We had kids out that typically wrestle for us and we held them out,” Berger said.
 “We still have a lot of things to fix, but it is relatively early in the season, and we didn’t wrestle last week.
 We are getting healed up and ready to go.”

-The Ogallala dual was also a warm-up for the Gering wrestling team as they will compete in a prestigious tournament in Columbus Friday and Saturday with some of the top Class A, B, C and D teams.
+The Ogallala dual was also a warm-up for the Gering wrestling team as they competed in a prestigious tournament in Columbus Friday and Saturday with some of the top Class A, B, C and D teams.

-“It will be a tough one and a challenge.
-We will see where everybody is at,” Berger said.
-“There are a lot of good teams from all the classes in A, B, C, and D. We will see some competition that we normally don’t see but it will be kind of fun to know where you are at.
-It will be a challenge for sure.
-We got a bunch of tough kids ready to go.”
+The Bulldogs finished the Norm Manstedt Invite in the top spot with 173.5 points.

-The Ogallala dual was a definitely a good tune-up for this tournament, which will feature over 20-some teams.
+The Ogallala dual was definitely a good tune-up for this tournament, which featured over 20-some teams.

 “It kind of worked out and Ogallala agreed to come up early so that we could hit the road a little earlier to head down to Columbus,” Berger said.
-“We haven’t competed before Christmas, so it was good to make weight, go out and warm-up and actually get a competition in before we go.
-We will see out this weekend goes and keep peaking for state.”
+“We haven’t competed before Christmas, so it was good to make weight, go out and warm-up and actually get a competition in before we go.”

 The dual saw Gering jump out to an 18-0 lead after Sam Rocheleau pinned Ogallala’s Blake Messervy in 5:45.
 The Bulldogs then received two forfeit wins for the lead.